English-language Researcher/Practitioner Grant Program

 Preferred class/course specifications are as follows:

-- Class contact hours: at least a total of 40 hours of instruction during the data collection period
+- Class contact hours: at least a total of 40 hours of instruction in either long-term programs or shorter-term intensive programs during the data collection period

 - Class size: at least 15 students per class and at least 60 students per institution

-- English learning background: students who have taken at least seven years of English education at any grade level
+- English learning background: students who have taken at least five years of English education at any grade level

 - Focus: Improving one or more specific English-language skills — listening, speaking, reading or writing